 ** Unless accompanied by a robust justification and explanation of its sustainability, including renewable energy or recycling plan, as appropriate.

-The primary audience for your proposal is the grant review committee.
-This group is composed of Tilth Alliance staff members, farmers, and other agricultural professionals, with a wide range of expertise.
-All reviewers will score applications individually, and then come together for group discussions.
-The scoring will be used as a tool for discussion, but not the primary means of decision-making.
-Projects will be scored in the following categories:
+The primary audience for your proposal is the grant review committee which will evaluate applications and make award recommendations.
+This group is composed of Tilth Alliance staff members, farmers, and other agricultural professionals.
+All reviewers will score applications individually in the following categories:

 - Farm Business Impact – Will the proposed project significantly contribute to the success and livelihood of the farm business?